 “I was doing really well, and even brought my stainless steel to-go container to a restaurant over lunch, until I had to pick up posters for work.
 The custom order had been shrink-wrapped in plastic.
 I know I can place the plastic in the Hefty EnergyBag, but then the plastic will be broken down by pyrolysis and burned as low-grade diesel fuel - releasing carbon into the atmosphere.
 I find it nearly impossible to go zero waste when single-use plastics are so widely used.
 I look forward to the day when the burden of zero waste is placed on the companies packaging the materials.” - Brittany

-It’s can feel frustrating when running into problems like these.
-It’s true that manufactures and producers need to take responsibility to reduce waste at the source, but the good news is that YOU have the power to help make big changes happen.
+It can be frustrating running into problems like these.
+It’s true that manufacturers and producers need to take responsibility to reduce waste at the source.
+The good news is that YOU have the power to help make big changes happen.